configcat/cli/README.md

 <img src="assets/teaser.gif" alt="ConfigCat CLI Feature Flag Create"/>

 ## About ConfigCat
+ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
+You can turn your features ON/OFF using <a href="https://app.configcat.com" target="_blank">ConfigCat Dashboard</a> even after they are deployed.
+ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.

-ConfigCat is a hosted feature flag service: https://configcat.com.
-Manage feature toggles across frontend, backend, mobile, desktop apps.
-Alternative to LaunchDarkly.
+ConfigCat is a <a href="https://configcat.com" target="_blank">hosted feature flag service</a>.
+Manage feature toggles across frontend, backend, mobile, desktop apps. <a href="https://configcat.com" target="_blank">Alternative to LaunchDarkly</a>.
 Management app + feature flag SDKs.

 ## Getting Started
 The following instructions will guide you through the first steps to start using this tool.